Creekside-Robotics/2023-Robot-Code/README.md

 - `dev` - All changes to code that effect robot functionality are expected to be merged to `dev`, not `main`.
 - `main` - `dev` can be merged into `main` once code has been succesfully tested on robot.
 All other changes can be merged via pull request from created branch.

+## Running Unit Tests
+Unit tests can be run from the command line by using the gradle test task.\
+If you are on Windows: `.\gradlew.bat clean test`\
+If you are on Linux: `.\gradlew clean test`

 ## Resolving Merge Conflicts

 See something like this?